top of page

 Taxpayers receive a point for each VAT return filed late.
 Once the taxpayer’s total number of points reaches 4 for quarterly, or 5 for monthly returners you get a fixed £200 penalty, and for each subsequent return,

 Points expire once 24 months old, unless you're naughty again, in which case it keeps rolling on,....
-And of course HMRC have the option to extend your penalty period if they're fed up with you're non-compliance record.
+And of course HMRC have the option to extend your penalty period if they're fed up with your non-compliance record.

 There is no connection between the amount of any late filing penalty and the VAT due.
 So note that repayment traders e.g. Exporters, and even filing nil returns, will be in the filing penalties regime for the first time.
 So of course M Assive plc won't care about the penalty whereas T Inyshop Ltd will care a lot, and guess who's got a massive accounts department with whizzy PCs to do the return quickly?